AnyaP/apotapenko.com/index.md

 <p style="text-align: justify" markdown="1">

 This is my personal page.
 I should write many interesting facts about myself here.
-I will list my current researches, conferences I visited and teaching related materials.
+I will list my current research topics, conferences I attended and teaching related materials.
 Also, I can try some blogging.
 Stay tuned!

 </p>